andrewthong/covid19tracker-api/README.md

 ## Processing Reports

-Processing the reports is done through the CLI.
+Processing reports is done through the CLI.
 Run the following command in the project root:

 ```
 php artisan report:process